manuel-serrano/hiphop/doc/api.md

 * `this.prePresent.SignalName` returns a boolean telling if `SignalName` was emitted in the previous instant.

-The value returned by the expression is given to Hiphop.js program if needed.
+The value returned by the expression is given to Hiphop.js instruction.
+It can be used (in Emission statements, for instance) or ignored (in Atom statement, for instance).

 The following example show an expression used for conditional branching test. `O1` is emitted if `I1` is present, and `O2` is